The Kentucky “Healthy At Work” Phased Reopening

 Prior to the phased reopening of the non-healthcare sector, the Commonwealth began with “Healthy at Work for Healthcare Facilities,” a four-phase, gradual reopening of healthcare services that began on April 27, 2020.
 Phases I, II and III are now underway, with the latest phase beginning on May 13, 2020 with non-urgent/non-emergent inpatient procedures at 50% of pre-shutdown volume and inpatient visits limited to one visitor (except in nursing homes where visitors are still prohibited).
 For additional information, see the webpage for Healthy at Work for Healthcare Facilities.

-Minimum Requirements Applicable to All Reopenings.
 Healthy at Work continues with a phased reopening of specific business and organizational sectors.
-However, pursuant to the Governor’s Executive Order of May 11, 2020, all entities in the Commonwealth shall comply with certain “Minimum Requirements” attached to that Executive Order, in addition to business or activity-specific requirements.
-While all entities and activity organizations should carefully review the Minimum Requirements (English – Española) , the Healthy at Work webpage highlights the following requirements:
+However, pursuant to the Governor’s Executive Order of May 11, 2020, all entities in the Commonwealth shall comply with certain, in addition to industry specific, guidance, each entity reopening must meet certain “Minimum Requirements” attached to that Executive Order.
+While all entities should carefully review the specific requirements, in summary they are as follows:

 May 9, 2020: